A label-switching algorithm for fast core-periphery identification: Conclusion

 \section{Conclusion}

-In this work, we describe a greedy, label-switching algorithm to quickly identify core-periphery (CP) structure in networks.
-Our algorithm improves on existing methods by noting the mathematical relationship between the proposed and current CP labels, allowing for efficient updates of the objective function.
-Theoretically, we prove the algorithm converges to a local maximum while also finding that it generally comes within 90\% of the global optimum on toy networks.
-Our simulation study and real-data analysis reveal that our algorithm is generally one to two orders of magnitude faster than the competing method, while yielding more accurate CP labels and larger values of the objective function.
+In this work, we detail a greedy, label-switching algorithm to quickly identify core-periphery (CP) structure in networks.
+In comparisons with an existing algorithm, our greedy approach demonstrates superior core-periphery label identification, while also being theoretically guaranteed to terminate at a local maximum.
+Additionally, by noting the mathematical relationship between the proposed and current CP labels, our implementation greatly reduces the computation time.
+Indeed, on both synthetic and real-world networks, we typically observe an order of magnitude improvement in algorithmic run-time.

 There are several interesting avenues for future work.
 Precise theoretical results surrounding the conditions needed to obtain a global optimum would be worthwhile.
 Additionally, we focused on algorithmic speed-ups stemming from mathematical properties of the objective function.
 Considering more efficient network storage and data structures, however, could also improve the efficiency of the algorithm.
 For example, we currently compute $\sum_{k=1}^i A_{ik}\Delta_{ik}$ in $\mathcal O(n)$ operations.
 But on sparse networks where $\mathsf{E}(A_{ij})=\rho_n P_{ij}$ for some sparsity parameter $\rho_n\to0$, if we use an edge list, then the sum could be computed in $\mathcal O(n\rho_n)$ operations, leading to potentially large gains.
+Lastly, our algorithmic approach could be applied to generalizations of the BE metric, e.g., \cite{estevez2025revising}.